-To promote interest in Penang’s cultural activities, and specifically in literary pursuits;
+- To promote interest in Penang’s cultural activities, and specifically in literary pursuits;

 - To aid academic research in general through the maintenance of a resource centre.

-	For these purposes, the Institute is built around three research programmes (Socioeconomics & Statistics; Urban & Heritage Studies; Regional Studies & Governance), a publishing unit, an Executive Director’s office and a resource centre.
-Also attached to us are the Penang Education Council and the Youth Community Coordinator Programme.
-The Institute also functions as the Secretariat for the Wu Lien Teh Society.
+For these purposes, the Institute is built around three research programmes (Socioeconomics & Statistics; Urban & Heritage Studies; History & Regional Studies), a publishing unit, an Executive Director’s office and a resource centre.
+Also attached to us are the Penang Education Council and PEKA – Youth Community Coordinator Programme.
+The Institute also functions as the Secretariat for the Dr Wu Lien-teh Society.

 Our lectures series include the following: